jorgemachucav/explore-1/collections/projects-that-power-github/index.md

 ---
 items:

- -
- - st/stylelint
-display_name: Projects that power GitHub
+display_name: Project that power GitHub
 created_by: leereilly
-image: projects-that-power-githu.png
+image: projectsthat-power-githu.png
 ---
 Some of the great open source projects that GitHub uses to power its infrastructure